JuanPotato/fruit/_posts/2024-10-10-mulberries.md

 Upon asking my mom about mulberries, turns out they are not called Aleppo Berries.
-They're called توت شامي (toot shami) which means _Al-Sham Berry_ or _Syrian Berry_.
+They're called توت شامي (toot shami) which means _Al-Sham Berry_ or _Syrian Berry_ depending on how you want to translate it.

 The wikipedia page for [black mulberries][2] confirms this name.
 I found a [blog post][3] someone had written back in 2006 about toot shami in Syria.
 I didn't know that they made it into juice.
 I wish I could have experienced it.

 [1]: https://fallingfruit.org
 [2]: https://ar.wikipedia.org/wiki/%D8%AA%D9%88%D8%AA_%D8%A3%D8%B3%D9%88%D8%AF